About The ACT Test

 For training on how to use data from the ACT test for advising and curriculum development, see the list of available videos, webinars, and workshops that ACT offers.

-Data from the ACT High School Report are available in ASCII flat file format, delivered on encrypted CD-ROM for high schools and districts to import into any system set up to receive the data.
-Records are aggregated and delivered monthly.
-Full-year reporting is also available.
+Data from the ACT High School Report are available in ASCII flat file format, delivered online for high schools and districts to import into any system set up to receive the data.
+Records are available on demand as scores are released.
+Data is also provided for the current testing year as well as three previous testing years.

-The student record layout is the key to interpreting the file you receive from ACT.
+The current High School Record Layout (xlsx) is the key to interpreting the file you receive from ACT.
 It identifies location, field name, and field content for each data element.

-ACT offers several ways for students to prepare for test day, including:
+ACT offers numerous ways for students to prepare for test day, including:

 - The Official ACT Prep Guide—An ACT-authorized prep book, with three practice tests, each with an optional writing test, plus access to hundreds of additional questions online.